jumpingjoy/watchnationpro/index.md

 {% include section-ad.html image="CTA-best-price.png" alt="Click for best price" width="" url="https://geni.us/wnpkatespade" blank="true" %}

-The “Choose your looks" App helps you pick the right watch face from a variety of watch faces that matches women best clothes and accessories.
+The “Choose your looks" App helps you pick the right watch face from a variety of watch faces that matches best clothes and accessories.
 NFC for Google pay is a notable one.
 Kate Spade Scallop has ambient light sensor which adjusts the brightness, and has decent battery life.

 <b>Pricing</b>
 <div class="w3-light-grey"><div class="w3-container w3-green" style="width:80%">8.0 Rating</div></div>